Is Cape Town Safe for American Tourists?

 Is Johannesburg Safe for American Tourists

-I would love to hear your thoughts on whether is it safe to travel to Cape Town and how you feel about the South Africa travel warning so leave me a comment on Facebook, Twitter, or Instagram.
+I would love to hear your thoughts on whether it is safe to travel to Cape Town and how you feel about the South Africa travel warning, so leave me a comment on Facebook, Twitter, or Instagram.

 ARE YOU ALSO ON PINTEREST?